-- (a) Applicable editions (or versions) of other documents referred to in this Standard are specified in Section 3: REFERENCES. - (b) If a document refers to another document, the other document is a sub-referenced document. - (c) Where the edition (or version) of the sub-referenced document is uniquely identified in the reference document, then that edition (or version) applies. - (d) Where the edition (or version) of the sub-referenced document is not uniquely identified in the reference document, then the applicable edition (or version) is that which is current at the date the reference document is legislated under the applicable regulatory framework, or for a non-legislated document, the date upon which the document is published by the relevant standards organisation. - (e) A number in square brackets '[]' refers to a document listed in Section 3: REFERENCES.
+- (a) Applicable editions (or versions) of other mandatory documents referred to in this Standard are specified in Section 3: REFERENCES.
+The bibliography contains information about other publications referred to in this Standard e.g. publications only referred to in notes and informative appendices. - (b) If a document refers to another document, the other document is a sub-referenced document. - (c) Where the edition (or version) of the sub-referenced document is uniquely identified in the reference document, then that edition (or version) applies. - (d) Where the edition (or version) of the sub-referenced document is not uniquely identified in the reference document, then the applicable edition (or version) is that which is current at the date the reference document is legislated under the applicable regulatory framework, or for a non-legislated document, the date upon which the document is published by the relevant standards organisation. - (e) A number in square brackets '[]' refers to a document listed in Section 3: REFERENCES.